Does Page Speed Matter in SEO?

 Does website speed matter?

+Absolutely!
 Website speed is crucial for improving user experience, enhancing engagement and brand image, and optimizing for search rankings.

 How do I check the performance of a website?

-Use tools like Google PageSpeed Insights, Pingdom, or GTmetrix to test website speed and performance.
+You can use tools like Google PageSpeed Insights, Pingdom, or GTmetrix to test website speed and performance.

 What is a good website load speed?